andob/ActivityResultEventBus/COMPARISON.md

 }
 ```

 Now the event is no longer handled inside another class method (``onQRCodeScanned``), but rather handled inline with the actual navigation flow code.
+We won't ever need a mutable state, saved on the wrong scope, because lambdas are also closures.

 ### ActivityResultEventBus